Top Toys of 1972: UNO, Barbie, Hot Wheels and Family Game-Night Chaos

 Fun Fact / Why It Still Matters UNO hit #1 because it turned one deck of colorful cards into a repeatable family ritual that could keep re-igniting itself every time it came out of the box.

-UNO is the strongest editorial choice for #1 because it represents the year’s clearest shift toward social, replayable tabletop fun while still fitting the analog spirit of the early 70s.
+UNO is the strongest editorial choice for the #1 toy of 1972 because it captures the year’s shift toward portable, social and endlessly replayable family-table play.

 Was there an official annual toy chart for 1972?